-The Investing News Network takes a look at silver futures, what they are, where they are traded and what their benefits are.
+The Investing News Network takes a look at silver futures, including what they are, where they’re traded and the benefits for investors.

 What are silver futures?

-Much like gold, silver futures is an agreement between a buyer and a seller where silver will be paid for and delivered at a date set in the future.
+Silver futures involve an agreement between a buyer and a seller in which physical silver will be bought by the seller and delivered by the buyer at a date set in the future.

-Most traders (especially short term traders) usually aren’t concerned about delivery in silver futures.
-They settle their long or short positions before expiry and benefit with a cash settlement.
-Approximately 1 percent of silver futures contracts traded each year result in delivery of the underlying commodities.
+Most traders (especially short-term traders) aren’t concerned about delivery when it comes to silver futures — they typically use cash to settle their long or short positions before they expire or defer them to the next available delivery month.
+Overall, very few silver futures contracts traded each year actually result in the delivery of the underlying commodity.

-In the US, silver futures are purchased at exchanges, most notably at the New York Mercantile Exchange (NYMEX) through its Commodity Exchange (COMEX) division.
+In the US, silver futures are purchased via exchanges, most notably through the Commodity Exchange (COMEX) division of the New York Mercantile Exchange (NYMEX).

-COMEX Division’s contract months are conducted for delivery during the current calendar month, the following two calendar months, January, March, May, and September that are within a 23-month period.
-July and December are also included, should they fall within a 60-month period, beginning with the current month.
+On the COMEX, trading is conducted for delivery during the current calendar month or the following two calendar months, plus any January, March, May or September within a 23 month period.
+July and December are also included should they fall within a 60 month period, beginning with the current month.

-Silver futures are also traded electronically through the Chicago Board of Trade (eCBOT), the Indian National Commodity and Derivatives Exchange (NCDEX), Dubai Gold and Commodities Exchange (DGCX), Multi Commodity Exchange (MCX) and Tokyo Commodity Exchange (TOCOM).
-TOCOM silver futures are traded in 30000 grams (964.53 troy ounces) at a price of yen per gram.
+Silver futures are also traded electronically through CME Group, the Indian National Commodity & Derivatives Exchange (NCDEX), the Dubai Gold & Commodities Exchange (DGCX), the Multi Commodity Exchange of India (MCX) and the Tokyo Commodity Exchange (TOCOM).

-Silver typically follows in the footsteps of gold.
-What that means is it’s considered a safe-haven asset for several reasons.
-Investors typically flock to the precious metal under pressure of the US dollar, which bumps up demand for gold and silver.
-That being said, if gold is too expensive, silver is a cheaper option for investors still looking to get into the space.
+Silver typically follows in the footsteps of gold, and is also considered a safe-haven asset.
+Investors typically flock to precious metal in times of turmoil, which bumps up demand, and if gold is too expensive silver is a cheaper option for those looking to get into the space.

-Futures also offer a limit of potential loss to the buyer, which attracts potential hedgers.
-Hedgers such as producers, portfolio managers or consumers often use futures to mitigate price risk, protect themselves from inflation, and reap the rewards from favorable price movements.
-On the other hand, speculative investors can use silver futures to gain exposure to silver while only putting up a fraction of the total cost for the contract.
+Futures offer a limit on potential losses to buyers, which attracts potential hedgers.
+Hedgers such as producers, portfolio managers and consumers often use futures to mitigate price risk, to protect themselves from inflation and to reap the rewards of favorable price movements.

 Don’t forget to follow us @INN_Resource for real-time news updates!